 - Authorized legal representative (the estate)

-Arizona State Law prohibits siblings, same-sex partners, and common-law spouses from pursuing a wrongful death claim.
+Arizona State Law prohibits siblings and common-law spouses from pursuing a wrongful death claim unless the person is the legal representative of the deceased or the estate.

 It’s Not (Always) Personal

-If your loved one lost their life due to the negligence of a person or business you or a family member is acquainted with, you may be placed in a very difficult decision.
-You absolutely must recover your financial and emotional costs, but by doing so will likely damage or ruin your relationship.
+If your loved one lost their life due to the negligence of a person or business that you or a family member is acquainted with, you may be placed in a very difficult decision.
+You absolutely must recover your financial and emotional costs, but by doing so may damage or ruin your relationship.
 This can be made even more complicated in situations where the offender’s actions were unintentional.
+Mr. Kelly understands the difficultly in navigating around these details to best suit your needs.

 Damages Available in a Wrongful Death Claim in Arizona